 How do I join?

-When applying to Fitchburg State, check the "honors program" box and fill out the corresponding essay in order to apply to the program.
+When applying to Fitchburg State, check the "honors program" box to apply to the program.
 In order to be accepted, you must qualify with:

 - A 3.5 GPA

 - Combined SAT scores of 1200 or higher

 All students in the honors program will demonstrate proficiency in a foreign language at the intermediate level.
 Languages include Spanish, French, Italian, Latin, ASL, and other languages may be considered on a provisional basis.

 This requirement can be met through examination or coursework.

 Students will also complete HON 1700: Honors Applied Statistics or a Math course at or above the level of Calculus.

 Dr. Catherine Buell, Honors Coordinator

 - Hammond G06